Rj12-art/Bar-Aldo/README.md

 ### All pages:
   - Navigation Bar:
     - Home - When selecting "home", the browser redirects me to the home page.
 The text in the navigation bar also stays highlighted in red.
 It worked as expected.
-    - About Us section - When selecting "Anout Us", the browser redirects me to the About Us section.
+    - About Us section - When selecting "About Us", the browser redirects me to the About Us section.
 The text in the navigation bar also stays highlighted in red.
 It worked as expected.
-    - Services section - When selecting "services", the browser redirects me to the services sectionwhich has an arrow indicating to go down and once clicked it redirects a user to the evnts section which is not linked on a navbar as an item.
+    - Services section - When selecting "services", the browser redirects me to the services section which has an arrow indicating to go down and once clicked it redirects a user to the evnets section which is not linked on a navbar as an item.
 The text in the navigation bar also stays highlighted in red.
 It worked as expected.
     - Contact - When selecting "contact", the browser redirects me to the contact section which also has an arrow but indicates to go up and when clicked it redirects a user to the about us section.

     - Text: